 Accommodation means a double room.
 Dorms can normally only be found in touristier places.

 Food: On a usual day we’d eat oats for breakfast, have bread with jam/avocado/… for lunch, pasta with vegis for dinner, and snacks (cookies, fruit…) in-between.
 In towns, we’d often have a set-menu meal for dinner.
-Food might have cost a bit more than averaged out as we are constantly hungry (cyclists!) and cruising though towns we would sometimes get more snacks and not write it down.
-As mentioned before, we ate more as we got south and also treated ourselves to better food.
+Food might have cost a bit more for us than for the average traveler as we are constantly hungry (cyclists!) 😉 As mentioned before, we ate more as we got south and also treated ourselves to better food.
+Until Peru we we would only have street food in towns and didn’t even check out local restaurants, which turned out to be a great way to eat well and cheaply in Peru…

 For information on our expenses in CENTRAL America, visit this post.